Trigodil/Aerodynamic-and-Systems-Level-Analysis-of-the-Sukhoi-Su-57-from-Open-Source-Data/README.md

 [DCS Su-57 Community Server](https://discord.gg/tAmU5wJr3A)

-Feedback on v1.5 is welcome — corrections and suggestions will be incorporated into v2.
+Feedback on the manuscript is welcome is welcome — corrections and suggestions will be incorporated into the latest version.
 License

 © 2026 Ayush Sreejith — CC BY-NC-ND 4.0